-Note that the central limit theorem requires that all the variables that we sum have the same "identical" distribution, identical mean and variance.
-If they don't, then the sum is no longer normally
+Again, the central limit theorem requires that all the variables that we sum have the same "identical" distribution, identical mean and variance.
+If they don't, then the sum is no longer normally distributed.

-This can be demonstrated on the Quincunx machine on the mathisfun website, by changing the pvalue.
+This can be demonstrated on the Quincunx machine on the mathisfun website, by changing the p-value.
 Let it run with p=0.5 for awhile, then switch to p=.1 or something, and see what happens.
 You get a bimodal distribution.